There are several indications that an athlete may have some bad data, including the following:

 - Workouts display no TIS (training stress score)

 Once you have determined there is bad data, the next step is to pinpoint its location in your workout(s).
+Scroll down below for a video tutorial.

 Find the bad data